jawad-shaikh/File-Log-Manager/README.md

 #### How It Works

-`my-file-logger` takes care of the following tasks:
+`file-log-manager` takes care of the following tasks:

 - Directory Management: Creates a directory named after the specified log name inside a logs folder.
 - File Naming: Generates a log file with the current date (formatted as YYYY-MM-DD.log).